 “The deep appreciation of music, story, family, friends, laughter, and right to decide our own destiny.”

 “Visiting family in Co.
 Kildare.
 Great Irish friends and Irish organizations celebration St. Patrick's Day alone with marching in our two parades here in Buffalo, New York.
 My wife's great-grandfather Michael Quinn from Tralee, Co.
 Kerry started the first St. Patrick's Day Parade here in Buffalo, New York.”

 - Norm Hamilton, Lancaster, New York

-“The best thing about being irish is the strong familial bonds, the stubbornness that I get from my ancestors has seen me through the worst of times.
+“The best thing about being Irish is the strong familial bonds, the stubbornness that I get from my ancestors has seen me through the worst of times.
 If I wasn't Irish then I would not be me.
 Being Irish defines who I am.
 And I LOVE who I am.”

-“The best thing about being Irish is there are only two kinds people in world: Irish and those who wish they were.”
+“The best thing about being Irish is there are only two kinds people in the world: Irish and those who wish they were.”

 - Janie McAndrew